jonas-scholz123/warm-start-model/README.md

 You can override specific configuration settings from the command line.
 For debugging purposes, you can use `mode=dev`.
 This will perform a dry run of the training script without executing the actual training loop, which is useful for catching configuration errors.

-### Training CDNP Models (Two-Step Process)
+### Training Warm-Start Generative Models (Two-Step Process)

-Training a Conditional Denoising Neural Process (CDNP) model is a two-step process:
+Training a Warm-Start Generative Model is a two-step process:

-**Step 1: Train a Conditional Neural Process (CNP) model.**
+**Step 1: Train a Warm-Start Model.**

-First, you need to train a standard CNP model for the desired task.
-The weights from this model will be used as a "shortcut" for the CDNP model.
+We initially called warm-start models "cnp" (conditional neural processes), hence the naming.

-*Example: Training a CNP for CelebA inpainting:*
+*Example: Training a warm-start model for CelebA inpainting:*
 ```bash
 python src/cdnp/train.py -cn celeba_inpaint_cnp mode=prod
 ```
-The weights will be saved to the directory specified in the configuration (by default in `_weights/<experiment_name>`).
-For the `CDNP` run, the experiment name from the `CNP` run needs to be provided.
-For `celeba_inpaint_cnp` this will be `celeba_cnp`.
+The weights will be saved to the directory specified in the configuration (by default in `_output/<experiment_name>/checkpoints`).
+For the full warm-start diffusion run, you will need to provide the experiment path to the pre-trained warm-start model.

-**Step 2: Train the CDNP model.**
+**Step 2: Train the Warm-Start Diffusion model.**

-Next, train the CDNP model.
-The configuration for the CDNP model is set up to load the weights from the corresponding pre-trained CNP model.
-Make sure the `path` in the CDNP config file points to the correct CNP experiment weights.
+Next, train the full generative model.
+The configuration for the generative model (we call it CDNP in earlier drafts) is set up to load the weights from the corresponding pre-trained warm-start model.
+Make sure the `path` in the CDNP config file points to the correct warm-start experiment weights.

 For example, in `src/config/celeba_inpaint_cdnp.yaml`:
 ```yaml